aiida-vasp/aiida-vasp/docs/source/getting_started/configuration.md

 :::{note}
-For local VASP installation, just create a compute with `localhost` as the hostname, `core.local` transport and `core.direct` scheduler.
+For local VASP installation, just create a computer with `localhost` as the hostname, `core.local` transport and `core.direct` scheduler.
+The `localhost` computer should be created already if you used the `verdi presto` command to initialize the profile.
-Then create a `InstalledCode` with the absolute path to the VASP executable and label `vasp`.
+Then create a {{ InstalledCode }}  with the absolute path to the VASP executable and label `vasp`.
 :::